 Keep refrigerated and covered until ready to be served.
 Can be made 24 hours in advance.

 - Drain the ricotta.
-You risk getting a wet mixture which will “leak” if the ricotta has too much moisture.
+You risk getting a wet mixture that will “leak” if the ricotta has too much moisture.

 - Use good quality chocolate.
 If you want to create an intense flavor you need to use the real thing.
 Chips will not do.